How to make students express their emotions

 There are many other ways to help students cope with strong emotions and emotional well-being challenges in the classroom.

 Here’s a short list of strong school-projects that help students cope with emotions and (psychological) problems.
+If you want to teach your students to emphasise with each other, make sure to take a look at this guide.

 1. Cross the line with Challenge day